AdnanMuzavor/Striver_Sde_Sheet/README.md

   trick/formula to check 3*3 sub-matrix in 9*9 big matrix. ** if (board[3 * (r / 3) + (i / 3)][3 * (c / 3) + (i % 3)] == ch) **
   where ch is character currently we are trying to place.

+## Day 11
+### Algorithm/technique: Binary Search
+- To find first position we binary serahc in left most side and vice versa at every iteration.
+- To find kth elements we basically use two pointer approach and counter to stop when we reach kth element
+- Median of two arrays is found by using same above approach yet can be optimised.
+- Search in rotated sorted array rolls round concept of Binary Search however its very important to check/compare element at low and high with mid so that we can decide where our target element will fit accordingly we move pointers.
+  However in PART II we learn to decrease number of iterations simply by comparing element at low and high with mid and if same we decrease them equally to reduce window size
+- Single elemnt in sorted array can be found by **XORING** But binary search approach can be used which has to be traced and learnt for understanding.